dukewan/til/SpringBoot/configuration-and-retrieve.md

-# Configuration and Retrieve info
+# Configuration and Retrieve Info

 + Use application.yml to store the configuration infos
 + eg: mongodb config in application.yml: